Skip to main content

 Start Command

-• Priority: Define the priority to be placed on the start statement when submitting the job to the Exec.
+PriorityPriority placed on the start statement when submitting the job to the Exec.
+Accepts alphabetic characters.

-• Condition Word (octal): Defines an octal number placed in the middle third of the condition word for this job (sets T2 of run's condition word, the "set" parameter of the start statement).
+Condition Word (Octal)Octal number placed in the middle third of the condition word for this job.
+Sets T2 of the run's condition word — the "set" parameter of the start statement.
+Defaults to 0000.

 Run Card Control

-• Run ID: Defines the run to the Exec and replaces the Run ID on the \@RUN card of the ECL.
+Run IDIdentifies the run to the Exec and replaces the Run ID on the @RUN card of the ECL.

-• User ID: Defines the user of the account, used with the account code on the start statement.
-When user ID = "-SECURITY-", LSAM issues an ST <ELT> to start the job.
-This allows starting security officer jobs from SYS$LIB$*RUN$ when Auto Answer for Security is turned on.
+User IDUser of the account, used with the account code on the start statement.
+When User ID is -SECURITY-, the Agent issues an ST <ELT> to start the job, allowing security officer jobs to start from SYS$LIB$*RUN$ when Auto Answer for Security is on.

-• Project: Define the project for file access and accounting purposes.
-Used on the start statement issued for the job.
+ProjectProject for file access and accounting purposes, used on the start statement.

-LSAM Resolved Dependencies option indicates if the job should include a Prerun job or a File dependency.
-Valid values include: <None>, Pre Run, File.
+The Agent Resolved Dependencies field indicates whether the job includes a Prerun job or a file dependency.
+The available values are:

 Prerun Information

-• The Prerun information allows the user to specify an ECL to be executed immediately before the initiation of the job specified for the Job Information.
+• The Prerun ECL is an ECL that runs immediately before the job defined in Job Information.

 • When the Prerun ECL terminates with an error, it is rescheduled at a user-defined interval.
-For information on this Prerun setting, refer to Time Settings.
+See Time Settings.

-• The Prerun ECL continues to execute at the user-defined interval until it succeeds, allowing the ECL on the Job Information to process.
-The primary purpose of a Prerun is to test any required preconditions to job execution.
+• The Prerun ECL continues running at the defined interval until it succeeds, after which the Job Information ECL runs.
+The primary purpose of a Prerun is to test required preconditions for the job.

 File Dependencies

-• Qualifier: Defines the qualifier for the file dependency.
-Placing # before or after the qualifier directs the LSAM to search the SHARED File Directory for the file; without the # indicates the STD File Directory is to be searched.
+QualifierQualifier for the file dependency.
+Placing # before or after the qualifier directs the Agent to search the SHARED File Directory; without #, the Agent searches the STD File Directory.

-• Type: Defines the type of dependency the ECL has on the file.
-The types of dependencies are:
+TypeType of dependency the ECL has on the file.
+See the table below.

 Completion Status Based on Condition Word

-Upon termination of an LSAM started job, the run condition word is evaluated for completion status of the job.
-User-defined values can be used for range testing of any of the standard divisions of the condition word.
+Upon termination of an Agent-started job, the run condition word is evaluated for completion status.
+You can define up to four condition tests, plus a default status that applies when no test matches.
+User-defined values can be used for range testing of any standard division of the condition word.

 Example

-The following example is an "L AND" condition.
+The following example is a LAND (Logical AND) condition.
 A job has the run condition word test defined as follows:

 or ANYTHING ELSE = GOOD FIN.